awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 + [Internet and service access for VPC\-connected functions](#vpc-internet)
 + [VPC tutorials](#vpc-tutorials)
 + [Sample VPC configurations](#vpc-samples)

+## Managing VPC connections<a name="vpc-managing-eni"></a>

+This section provides a summary of Lambda VPC connections\.
+For details about VPC networking in Lambda, see [ VPC networking for Lambda](foundation-networking.md)\.

+Multiple functions can share a network interface, if the functions share the same subnet and security group\.
+Connecting additional functions to the same VPC configuration \(subnet and security group\) that has an existing Lambda\-managed network interface is much quicker than creating a new network interface\.

+If your functions aren't active for a long period of time, Lambda reclaims its network interfaces, and the functions become `Idle`\.
+To reactivate an idle function, invoke it\.
+This invocation fails, and the function enters a `Pending` state again until a network interface is available\.

+If you update your function to access a different VPC, it terminates connectivity from the Hyperplane ENI to the previous VPC\.
+The process to update the connectivity to a new VPC can take several minutes\.
+During this time, Lambda connects funtion invocations to the previous VPC\.
+After the update is complete, new invocations start using the the new VPC and the Lambda function is no longer connected to the older VPC\.

+For short\-lived operations, such as DynamoDB queries, the latency overhead of setting up a TCP connection might be greater than the operation itself\.
+To ensure connection reuse for short\-lived/infrequently invoked functions, we recommend that you use *TCP keep\-alive* for connections that were created during your function initialization, to avoid creating new connections for subsequent invokes\.
+For more information on reusing connections using keep\-alive, refer to [Lambda documentation on reusing connections](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html)[\.](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html)

 ## Execution role and user permissions<a name="vpc-permissions"></a>